Date: Tuesdays, September 7-October 12, 2021

 Join Martin Campos, Tracy Everly and Gage Opdenbrouw for this one-of-a-kind experience!
 This class brings three award-winning artists together to share their plein air painting approaches, motivations and techniques.

 Week one will be an introduction session with all three instructors giving slide-shows and discussing their approach to plein air painting.
-Weeks two through four will each be instructed by a different artist individually who will give a slide show and lead us through a critique group/discussion forum.
+Weeks two through five will each be instructed by a different artist individually who will give a slide show and lead us through a critique group/discussion forum.
 The final week, all three instructors will come together for in-depth critique and discussion.

 Please Note: Participants will not paint during class time.
 Participants and instructors will paint en plein air throughout the week between sessions and discuss the paintings produced.